 Trends in proportion of admissions and outpatient consultations respiratory or COVID varied by province with proportion inpatients respiratory reaching very high levels in all provinces evaluated.
 All four provinces evaluated experienced a downward trend, from week 28 in Eastern Cape and from week 30 in Gauteng, KwaZulu-Natal and Western Cape Provinces.
 The Eastern Cape had a sharp increase in the proportion of inpatients and emergency department consultations for respiratory disease or suspected COVID-19 from week 44, peaking in week 53.
 The other provinces evaluated showed increases from week 50 peaking in week 53 reaching levels exceeding that of the first peak.
-The proportion of inpatients in Kwazulu-Natal and the Western Cape remain in very high threshold.
+The proportion of inpatients in the Western Cape are currently in moderate threshold, with the remaining provinces evaluated below threshold.